| | |

 Step 6: Create Casing.

-Finish the edge of the facing by serging or folding the edge over .25 inches.
+Finish the edge of the facing by serging or folding it over by 0.25 inches.
 (I tested it both ways in the photo above, just use your preferred method.)

 Fold facing over on the seam and press.
 Trim up any uneven pieces.